zerogpm/fsm/README.md

           "All final states must be included in the set of states" );
       }
     }

+    // Check that output mapper function is provided if (!config.outputMapper) {
+      throw new Error("Output mapper function is required");
+    }

+    // Check that output mapper produces valid outputs for all states try {
+      for (const state of config.states) {
+        // Check if the output mapper can be called with each state const output = config.outputMapper(state);

+        // Additional validation could be performed here if needed,
+        // such as checking if the output is of the expected type }
+    } catch (error) {
+      throw new Error(
+        `Output mapper function error: ${(error as Error).message}` );
+    }

     // Check that all transition function will produce a valid state